laurafdeza/dpbe_l2_pre_registration/README.md

 Pre-registration is occurring before data collection for the intended research.
 No previous existing data will be analyzed.
 This research will be confirmatory.
 The studies taken as reference are discussed right below.

-Gonzales and Lotto (2013) cued their early Spanish-English bilinguals perceptually and conceptually in a forced-choice task in which participants had to select whether the pseudo-word containing a sound from the /b/ or /p/ continuum they were hearing was Spanish or English.
-Gonzales et al. (2019) cued their Spanish-English and French-English bilingual participants only conceptually.
+Gonzales and Lotto (2013) cued their early Spanish-English bilinguals perceptually and conceptually in a forced-choice task in which participants had to select whether the pseudo-word containing a sound from the /b/ or /p/ continuum that they were hearing was Spanish or English.
+Gonzales et al. (2019) cued their early Spanish-English and early French-English bilingual participants only conceptually.
 In both studies, findings suggest that participants adjusted their phonemic identification boundary according to the language context.
-Casillas and Simonet (2018) expanded the population by adding beginner and proficient L2 speakers.
+Casillas and Simonet (2018) expanded the population by adding beginner and advanced late L2 speakers.
 These participants were cued perceptually.
 They found that late bilingual speakers also show evidence of the double phonemic boundary effect, although this effect was more pronounced in more advanced late bilingual speakers.

 ### Sample size

-This study aims at replicating the results found in those three investigations, and to collect data for a condition not tested yet – when speakers are only conceptually cued.
-In order to do so, new data will be collected following the same procedure as in those studies from an adult L2 population on the east coast of the U.S. The population will be mostly college-aged, and they will participate as part of the grade for their Spanish courses (both language and content), or voluntarily.
-The goal is to get around 30 learners of L2 Spanish whose proficiency may vary from beginner and to high intermediate, and 30 early English-Spanish bilinguals.
-Their proficiency will be assessed through the Bilingual Language Profile (BLP) questionnaire (Birdsong, Gertken, & Amengual, 2012).
-Special attention will be paid to the language history (range [120, 120]) and the proficiency (range [24, 24]) modules.
-For the early bilinguals, a score closer to 0 indicates balanced bilingualism and such values are what we are looking for for this group of participants.
-L2 speakers will complete the Lextale test to determine their proficiency.
+This study aims at replicating the results found in the aforementioned articles, and to collect data for an unexplored context: late L2 speakers only conceptually cued.
+In order to do so, new data will be collected following the same procedure as in prior studies from an adult L2 population on the east coast of the U.S. The population will consist of college-aged subjects, and they will participate as part of the grade for their Spanish courses or voluntarily.
+We will collect data from approximately 100 participants (L1 English, L2 Spanish) ranging from beginner to advanced proficiency.

 ### Data collection procedures

-Data collection should last about two weeks, and participants will complete the experiment individually at a computer with a headset in two sessions.
-The sessions will be apart at least 24 hours.
-There may be other participants completing the experiment at the same time, but no interaction will take place between them.
-Due to monetary restrictions and scarcity of population constraints, data collection might take longer than the two expected weeks or the pool of participants may be reduced.
+Data collection will last approximately two weeks, and participants will complete the experiment individually at a computer lab in two sessions.
+There will be at least 24 hours between sessions.
-The procedure consists of a forced-choice task.
-Participants will be presented aurally syllables (pa – ba) from the voiced-voiceless continuum /b/-/p/, spanning from the Spanish /b/ to the English /p/ one by one.
-Depending on the session, participants will be cued conceptually that they are going to hear English or Spanish.
+Participants will perform a two-alternative forced-choice task.
+For each trial, they will be presented aurally a syllable (paf – baf) from the voiced-voiceless continuum /b/-/p/, spanning from the pre-voiced VOT to long-lag VOT.
+Aural and written instructions will indicate  English or Spanish mode.
 The conceptual cue order will be counterbalanced across participants for the two sessions.
-For both sessions, the syllables will be taken from the whole continuum.
-After hearing the syllable, participants will have to choose whether they heard /pa/ or /ba/.
 There will be no extra sounds in the stimuli biasing the responses towards one language or the other.
-Prior to the study, participants will fill in the proficiency test.
+At the end of the first session, participants will fill in the proficiency test.
+The first session will last approximately 10 minutes and the second 5 minutes.

 ## Variables